nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 Following features are provided via `CXoneChat.shared.threads` provider.

-> ⚠️ Important: Thread List provider also contain providers for chat thread and contact custom fields according to its context.
+> ⚠️ Important: Thread List provider also contains providers for chat thread and contact custom fields according to its context.

 ### Pre-chat Survey